 In Colombia, there is a community property system.
-This community property exists from the moment of the marriage or declaration of domestic community,9 and is dissolved by reason of death, divorce and/or mutual agreement.
-However, as long as there is a legal tie, the community property is not visible, in such a way that the civil, commercial and tax obligations of the spouses operate individually.
+Community property exists from the moment of the marriage or declaration of domestic community,9 and is dissolved by reason of death, divorce and/or mutual agreement.
+However, if there is a legal tie, community property is not visible, that is, the civil, commercial and tax obligations of the spouses operate individually.

-As provided in Article 1781 of the Civil Code, the assets of the community property include the salaries and emoluments of every nature arising from office or employment, obtained during the marriage by each of the spouses, as well as all proceeds, yields, pensions, interest and profits of any kind derived either from the community property or from the assets belonging to each of the spouses and which are earned during the marriage.
+As provided in Article 1781 of the Civil Code, community property assets include the salaries and emoluments of every nature arising from office or employment obtained during the marriage by each of the spouses, as well as all proceeds, yields, pensions, interest and profits of any kind derived either from community property or the assets belonging to each of the spouses that were earned during the marriage.

-In addition to the foregoing, the community property includes:
+In addition to the foregoing, community property includes:

-- the money that either spouse or domestic partner brings to the marriage, or is acquired during it, and which must be restored in the same amount from the community property; - the fungible goods or movable property that either spouse or domestic partner brings to the marriage, or are acquired during it, and that must be restored from the community property according to the value they had at the time of their contribution or acquisition; and - all assets which either spouse or domestic partner acquires during the marriage for valuable consideration.
+- money that either spouse or domestic partner brings to the marriage, or is acquired during it, which must be restored in the same amount from community property; - fungible goods or movable property that either spouse or domestic partner brings to the marriage, or are acquired during it, which must be restored from community property according to the value they had at the time of the contribution or acquisition; and - all assets that are acquired by either the spouses or domestic partners during the duration of the marriage or relationship for valuable consideration.

-The assets acquired before the marriage or domestic partnership, and those subsequently received by donation, inheritance or legacy, do not become part of the community property and are deemed to belong to each of the spouses or domestic partners.
-However, the proceeds, income, profits or value increases produced by these assets during the marriage or domestic partnership are part of the community property.
+Assets acquired before the marriage or domestic partnership, and those subsequently received by donation, inheritance or legacy, do not become part of community property and are deemed to belong to each of the spouses or domestic partners.
+However, the proceeds, income, profits or value increases produced by these assets during the marriage or domestic partnership are part of community property.

-On the other hand, the liabilities of the community property include the external liabilities, consisting of the obligations chargeable to the unsettled estate and in favour of third parties, and the internal liabilities, which in turn consist of the obligations chargeable to the unsettled estate for the benefit of the spouses.
+On the other hand, the liabilities of community property include external liabilities consisting of obligations chargeable to the unsettled estate and in favour of third parties, and internal liabilities, in turn, consist of obligations chargeable to the unsettled estate for the benefit of one of the spouses.

-The spouses may exclude any assets that are part of their own wealth from the community property, by establishing specific provisions in the marriage articles (prenuptial agreements).
+The spouses may exclude any assets that are part of their own wealth from community property by establishing specific provisions in the marriage articles (prenuptial agreements).

-Likewise, the community property may be liquidated without affecting the marital relationship or domestic partnership, by partitioning the assets as the parties may decide by mutual agreement.
-Third parties, who do not intervene in this process, are protected through the establishment of the joint and several liability of the spouses and domestic partners, with respect to obligations vis-à-vis third parties
+Likewise, community property may be liquidated without affecting the marital relationship or domestic partnership as a result of partitioning the assets as the parties decide by mutual agreement.
+Third parties, who do not intervene in this process, are protected through the establishment of the joint and several liability of the spouses or domestic partners, with respect to obligations vis-à-vis third parties.

-Upon the death of one of the spouses or domestic partners, if there is community property, the surviving spouse may decide whether to participate in the succession proceedings as spouse or heir.
-The decision must be communicated before the inventory and appraisal stage, indicating whether he or she opts for a portion of the decedent's estate as legatee or for the marital property.
-If he or she opts for the marital share, the unsettled assets of the inheritance and the community property are merged into a single unit.
+On the death of one of the spouses or domestic partners, if there is community property, the surviving spouse may choose whether to participate in the succession proceedings as a spouse or heir.
+The decision must be communicated before the inventory and appraisal stage by the spouse indicating whether he or she opts for a portion of the decedent's estate as a legatee or for the marital property.
+If he or she opts for the marital share, the unsettled assets of the inheritance and community property are merged into a single unit.

-In the case the surviving spouse opts for the marital property, he or she may carry on the administration of the assets of the community property until the partition is made.
+In the case in which the surviving spouse opts for the marital property, he or she may carry on the administration of the assets of the community property until partitioning is complete.